robinwittkamp/robinwittkamp/README.md

 # Hi there 👋🏻, I'm Robin.

-Developer and designer passionate about tech.
+Web developer and UI/UX designer passionate about tech.

 ## About me
 - 👨‍💻 Designed and developed websites and web apps for over four years as a freelancer.